 Although there is a slight chance of having a cloudy day, consider this a gift: Your skin gets a much-needed break from harsh UV rays, your eyes also finally open up from their perpetual squinting state, and all of this with almost zero chance of getting rained in.
 Plus, such weather is perfect for exploring the plentiful outdoor tourist attractions of the area.

-To sum up our findings here, September in the Turkish Aegean region is less balmy and more cool — plan accordingly.
+To sum up my findings here, September in the Turkish Aegean region is less balmy and more cool — plan accordingly.

 Weather in Istanbul

-A crown jewel of the Turkish Marmara region, Istanbul is the place most adored by travelers.
-Even though Istanbul is a solid city-getaway destination, you can still come upon beachfront resorts.
-Most of them are located on the far end of the city’s European side, so you can head over there after you’re done exploring every nook and cranny of the Old Town’s cobblestone streets.
+A crown jewel of the Turkish Marmara region, Istanbul is a solid city-getaway destination.
+You can still come upon beachfront resorts, though: Most of them are located on the far end of the city’s European side.

-- Coming to Istanbul in September is a pleasant experience, temperature-wise, with the usual day temps ranging around +25°C mark.
-There can be some gloomy days, with an occasional light sprinkle of rain cooling off city streets.
+- Coming to Istanbul in the second half of September is a pleasant experience, temperature-wise, with the usual day temps ranging around +25°C mark.
+There can be some gloomy days, with an occasional light sprinkle of rain.
 Night temperatures drop to +20°C, so pack a layer that can keep you warm at nighttime.

 Traveling to Istanbul in September is actually one of the best times to do so.
-The majority of tourists still warm their buns by the coast, and the city dwellers haven’t yet returned to their humble abodes.
+The majority of tourists still warm their buns by the coast.
 You’ll wander around the streets of Istanbul in relative oh-so-pleasant isolation.

 September sea temperatures across Turkey